ministryofjustice/hmpps-subject-access-request-worker/src/test/kotlin/uk/gov/justice/digital/hmpps/subjectaccessrequestworker/services/pdf/testutils/README.md

 # TemplateTestingUtil

-TemplateTestingUtil is a test util class for manually generation of SAR PDFs using stubbed data without submitting a request to the SAR api - useful for local dev and testing or templates.
+TemplateTestingUtil is a test util class for manually generating of SAR PDFs using stubbed data without submitting a request to the SAR api - useful for local dev and testing or templates.

 1) Update the configuration file: `src/test/resources/pdf/testutil/config/pdf-util-config.json`